BlueBrain/Brayns/python/doc/source/examples_exporter.rst

         brayns.Color3.blue,
     ]

-    # Optional opacity curve for complex alpha channels based on the value range:
+    # Optional opacity curve for complex alpha channels:
-    # From 0% to 50% alpha is 0 (transparent).
+    # Colors from 0% to 50% of the value range will be transparent.
-    # From 50% to 100% alpha is mixed from 0 to 1.
+    # Colors from 50% to 100% of the value range will be interpolated from alpha
-    # Mixing is done using a linear interpolation.
-    # Here at 50% alpha is 0 and at 100% it is 1.
+    # = 0 to alpha = 1.
     curve = brayns.OpacityCurve([
         brayns.ControlPoint(0.0, 0.0),
         brayns.ControlPoint(0.5, 0.0),
         brayns.ControlPoint(1.0, 1.0),
     ])

-    # Generate the colors with RGB and opacity curve.
+    # Generate the colors with opacity.
     ramp.colors = curve.apply(colors)

     # Update the color ramp.